dev-daniel-augusto/django-softy-pinko/README.md

 ```
 virtualenv .env
 ```
-Now you have a virtual enviroment.
-The next step is active it:
+Now that you have a virtual enviroment the next step is active it:
 ```
 source .env/bin/activate
 ```